Storidge/cio-user-guide/getting_started/initialize.md

 With the cio software installed on all nodes, the next step is to configure a cluster and then initialize the cluster for use.
 As part of cluster creation, cio will automatically discover and add drive resources from each node into a storage pool.
 Drives that are partitioned or have a file system will not be added.

 Start configuring a cio storage cluster with the `cioctl create` command.
+This generates two command strings.

+The `cioctl join` command string is used to configure additional nodes into the cluster.
+After configuration, the `cioctl init` command finishes initialization so the cluster is ready for running applications.

 Example:
 ```
 [root@c1 ~]# cioctl create
 Cluster started.
 The current node is now the primary controller node.
 To add a storage node to this cluster, run the following command: